pitininja/select-mania/README.md

 If this setting is enabled, the select value will be forced as empty on initialization.

+It can be useful in case of a non-multiple select with no placeholder so it doesn't display the first option value as default value.

 Can be set by passing a `data-empty` attribute on the select element.

 #### hidden